crt25/collimator/docs/guides/add-new-app.md

 ### JSON-RPC integration

-To integrate the app into the CRT platform, you must implement the [`iframe-rpc` API](../architecture/iframe-rpc.md).
+To integrate the app into ClassMosaic, you must implement the [`iframe-rpc` API](../architecture/iframe-rpc.md).

 This includes declaring the events exchanged between the app and the backend (e.g. `GetTask`, `LoadTask`).